decred/tinydecred/CONTRIBUTING.md

 [file](./.github/workflows/python.yml) is a useful summary of the commands you'll run while developing.

-For test coverage see the `./decred/coverage-html.sh` script.
+For displaying line-by-line test coverage in a web browser see the `./decred/coverage-html.sh` script.

 ## More information